History

 Volunteers play a vital role to the daily operations of Bays Mountain Park and Planetarium.
 The volunteer opportunities at Bays Mountain Park offer individuals a variety of ways to become involved in the community.
 Bays Mountain Park Association (BMPA) volunteers are trained by the Park’s staff and aid in every aspect of the Park’s operation.
 Some of Bays Mountain Park’s largest public programs could not be offered without the assistance of volunteers.

 Listed below are the different areas where you can get involved.
-If you are interested in volunteering or would just like to know more, please contact the Volunteer Coordinator’s office at (423)229-9483 or send an email to haney@kingsporttn.gov.
+If you are interested in volunteering or would just like to know more, please contact Laura Ellis at (423)343-9727 or send an email to LauraEllis@KingsportTN.gov.

 *Volunteer positions are available to those who are 18-years-old and above.
 Group volunteer opportunities are available by special request.